toarch7/nt-recreated-public/README.md

 There's a set of tools available that would allow you to extract assets directly from your installation of the game.
 By default[\*](#custom-install-footnote), these tools will look for game files in your Steam library, so no action is needed as long as your Steam library is installed conventionally.

-Please make sure that you have NodeJS of version 20.0+ installed on your machine.
+Please make sure that you have [NodeJS](https://nodejs.org/) of version 20.0+ installed on your machine.
 Resource extraction scripts should work on any platform that supports NodeJS runtime.
-(You might also need to install `npm` in case if it's not bundled with Node on your platform)
+(You might also need to install `npm` separately in case it's not bundled with NodeJS on your platform)

 Clone this repository, open your terminal in this folder and run the following commands in your terminal:

+Windows: `.\project-setup-windows.bat`

+Linux: `bash ./project-setup-linux.sh`

+Or a manual variant, without using batch scripts:
 ```shell
 cd node-scripts
 npm ci